 Though New York was the first state to ban these knives, it wasn’t the only one.
-Many states soon followed their example, believing small pocket knives to be too dangerous for individuals to carry around.
-Many legislators had believed that people carrying these knives would be gang members and criminals, but the myriad of arrests that followed the passing of the laws showed most of them to be citizens who carried them as utility tools.
+Some states followed their example, believing small pocket knives to be too dangerous for individuals to carry around.

 How Do Gravity Knives Work?